Jason Bourgeois

-Jason Jerrod Bourgeois (booj-wa; born January 4, 1982) is an American former professional baseball outfielder.
-He played eight seasons in Major League Baseball (MLB), with two seasons each for the Houston Astros and the Cincinnati Reds.
-Bourgeois would play all outfield positions and second base in MLB.
+Jason Jerrod Bourgeois (booj-wa; born January 4, 1982) is an American former professional baseball outfielder who currently serves as the first base coach for the Baltimore Orioles of Major League Baseball (MLB).
+He played in MLB for the Houston Astros and the Cincinnati Reds.
+Bourgeois would play all outfield positions and second base.

 Amateur career

 Born and raised in Houston, Texas, Bourgeois was teammates with fellow MLB outfielders Carl Crawford and Michael Bourn on a little league team that won the state championship.
 Bourgeois would later go on to attend Forest Brook High School.
 During his senior year at Forest Brook, Bourgeois hit .553 with four home runs, 43 RBI, and 24 stolen bases.

 Professional career

 Texas Rangers

 Bourgeois was drafted as a shortstop in the second round (56th overall) of the 2000 Major League Baseball draft by the Texas Rangers.
 He played in the Rangers minor league system until 2004, reaching as high as Double-A.